tkellogg/tupac/README.md

 # tupac
 A GPT wrapper with MCP support.
-It's a thin layer around the OpenAI [responses][api] API with functions being specified as MCP config.
+Requests are routed through [LiteLLM](https://github.com/BerriAI/litellm)'s Responses API helper so you can talk to OpenAI, Azure OpenAI, Anthropic, or any of the other backends it supports, with functions being specified as MCP config.

 You can write a simple "LLM app" very quickly, by specifying MCP config and a system prompt.